MicrosoftDocs/azure-devops-docs/docs/test/associate-automated-test-with-test-case.md

 1. Create a test project containing your automated test.
    [What types of tests are supported?](../pipelines/test/reference-qa.md#test-types)

-1. Check your test project into a VSTS or Team Foundation Server (TFS) repository.
+1. Check your test project into a Azure DevOps or Team Foundation Server (TFS) repository.

 1. Create a build pipeline for your project, ensuring that it